Azure-Samples/ms-identity-java-daemon/README.md

 >In the steps below, "ClientID" is the same as "Application ID" or "AppId" and "Tenant ID" is same as "Directory ID".

 1. Open the `src\main\java\ClientCredentialGrant` class
-1. Find the line `final static String TENANT_SPECIFIC_AUTHORITY` and replace `Enter_the_Tenant_Info_Here` with your Azure AD **Tenant Id**.
+1. Find the line `private final static String TENANT_SPECIFIC_AUTHORITY` and replace `Enter_the_Tenant_Info_Here` with your Azure AD **Tenant Id**.
-1. Find the line `final static String CONFIDENTIAL_CLIENT_ID` and replace the existing value with the **Application ID (clientId)** of the `java-daemon-console` application copied from the Azure portal.
+1. Find the line `private final static String CONFIDENTIAL_CLIENT_ID` and replace the existing value with the **Application ID (clientId)** of the `java-daemon-console` application copied from the Azure portal.
-1. Find the line `final static String CONFIDENTIAL_CLIENT_SECRET` and replace the existing value with the **key value** you saved during the creation of the `daemon-console` app, in the Azure portal.
+1. Find the line `private final static String CONFIDENTIAL_CLIENT_SECRET` and replace the existing value with the **key value** you saved during the creation of the `daemon-console` app, in the Azure portal.

 ### Step 4: Run the sample

 From your shell or command line:

-- `$ mvn package`
+- `$ mvn clean compile assembly:single`

-This will generate a `msal-Client-Credential-Grant-Sample-dependencies.jar` file in your /targets directory.
+This will generate a `msal-client-credential-sample-1.0.0.jar` file in your /targets directory.
 Run this using your Java executable like below:

-- `$ java -jar msal-Client-Credential-Grant-Sample-dependencies.jar`
+- `$ java -jar msal-client-credential-sample-1.0.0.jar`

 `Or` run it from an IDE.